 // 4.
 Verify the final TOC against the footer

-Corrupted records in the uncommitted region are skipped for positioning, but later valid records are still applied.
+Corrupted records in the uncommitted region are skipped for positioning, but later valid records still apply.
 Committed data is never accepted if its checksum is bad.

 - Default WAL size: 256 MiB